✔ Inclusion (Safety Nets, Gestures & Question Posters)

 A problem with most textbooks is that they contain more vocabulary than students are able to acquire.
 Many of these words are of such low frequency and utility that they hardly ever come up in daily interaction, or they’re just not necessary to know.
 A problem with most language teachers is that they expect students to memorize lists of these words.
 The solution is to use fewer words so students acquire them.
 In order to do that within the constraints of school, we can optimize the vocabulary we use with our students.

 The CI community has embraced the concept of “sheltering vocabulary,” which means limiting language used in class to what students know, and building that vocabulary slowly over time.
 This is also known as “staying in bounds.”
 Sheltering vocabulary leads to greater fluency of the language.
-An example of this is the published novellas limited to ~300 unique words in the target language.
+An example of this is the published novellas limited to few unique words (20 to 300) in the target language.
 These novellas contain a core set of vocabulary that’s repeated in novel contexts throughout the book, and it’s no surprise that this vocabulary is comprised mostly of the most frequent and useful words to know.
 What are some of those words?

 Thank Terry Waltz for organizing a set of 7 verbs used to express the most global concepts: